ncas-force/force-docs/docs/index.rst

 .. toctree::
    :maxdepth: 1
-   :caption: FORCE and the Hysplit model
+   :caption: Information about how FORCE make use of the HYSPLIT model

    hysplit/runninghysplit

-   :caption: How Force indexes and archives its files. archive/introduction
+   :caption: Details on how FORCE index and archive their files. archive/introduction

+   :caption: Information on the FORCE website build. website/introduction

    FORCE website <https://force.ncasdata.org/force>